 Improved estimation of latitudinal and global palaeotemperatures

-Our results show that our Bayesian model can be used to reconstruct different types of latitudinal SST gradients from proxy data, even with small sample sizes (n = 10 – 20) and patchy sampling distributions (Fig. 2).
-This is an advancement over previously used linear, quadratic or Gaussian approximations (e.g. Bijl et al., 2009; Tierney et al., 2017), which can fit only specific types of gradients.
+Our results show that our Bayesian model can be used to reconstruct different types of latitudinal SST gradients from proxy data with moderate sample sizes (n = 10–34) and patchy sampling distributions (Fig. 2).
+This is an advancement over previously used linear, quadratic, or Gaussian approximations (e.g. Bijl et al., 2009; Tierney et al., 2017), which can fit only specific types of gradients.
 As such, our model presents an alternative to non-parametric methods for inferring latitudinal temperature gradients, which are sometimes favoured as they can flexibly follow the shape of an unknown temperature gradient (e.g. Zhang et al., 2019; Jones and Eichenseer, 2022).
 However, when used for interpolation or prediction outside the proxy range, non-parametric methods such as Gaussian process regression strictly respond to the data (e.g. Inglis et al., 2020).
-This means that the idiosyncrasies of a patchy proxy record, potentially afflicted with measurement errors, calibration errors, and palaeogeographic and temporal uncertainty, dictate the reconstruction of large-scale climate patterns, without the option of including additional knowledge (e.g. that latitudinal temperature gradients should be broadly negative).
+This means that the idiosyncrasies of a patchy proxy record, potentially afflicted with measurement errors, calibration errors, and palaeogeographic and temporal uncertainty (e.g. Buffan et al., 2023), dictate the reconstruction of large-scale climatic patterns, without the option of including additional knowledge (e.g. that latitudinal temperature gradients should be broadly negative).

-In contrast, our Bayesian, parametric model allows for the inclusion of informative priors on the model parameters.
+In contrast, our Bayesian parametric model allows for the inclusion of informative priors on the model parameters.
 The modelled sea surface temperature gradient thus does not strictly follow the proxy data, but instead represents a compromise between the data and prior knowledge.
 In the EECO example (Fig. 4), the inclusion of informative priors improves the prediction of sea surface temperatures in the unsampled, very high latitudes: Notice that the upper limit of the credible interval does not increase beyond the range of the data, whereas unconstrained approaches such as splines, Gaussian processes or even standard linear regression could lead to unrealistically high upper bounds in this case (see Rasmussen and Williams, 2004).
 Prior information on the shape of latitudinal temperature gradients on Earth exists for all geological time periods.
 For example, the greater amount of solar radiation per unit area in low latitudes causes Earth’s latitudinal temperature gradient to be broadly negative (Beer et al., 2008).
-The ease with which such prior information can be integrated is a major advantage of our method, as the shape of the modelled gradient is controlled by four parameters which clearly relate to its magnitude, steepness and the latitude of its greatest steepness.
+The ease with which such prior information can be integrated is a major advantage of our method, as the shape of the modelled gradient is controlled by four parameters which clearly relate to its magnitude, steepness, and the latitude of its greatest steepness.